Commitment to Diversity

 KC VITAs is dedicated to the creation and performance of new music through inclusivity, equity, and diversity.
-We raise our united voices against all forms of marginalization (including but not limited to those who have been historically underrepresented based on race/ethnicity, sexual orientation, gender, or gender identity), so that voices from all walks of life continually exist in and inform our policies, programming, and audiences.
+We raise our united voices against marginalization of all federal, state, and local protected classes (and those that have been traditionally marginalized in the Arts) so that voices from all walks of life continually exist in, and inform, our policies, programming, and audiences.
 With guidance from Americans for the Arts, KC VITAs is adopting the following policies:

 1. KC VITAs pledges to program at least 50% of our total music per year by composers representing a marginalized community.

 2. KC VITAs pledges to reserve the position of “Composer-In-Residence” for a composer representing a marginalized community.